Work Order Management

 Quickly assign labor hours

-Having work orders ready to go and triaged by priority level makes it easy to assign maintenance tasks to technicians who are available and qualified so you can maximize technician wrench time (the proportion of a technician’s shift that is spent on actual maintenance tasks).
-Work order management provides you with a bird’s-eye-view of all ongoing maintenance activities.
+Having work orders ready to go and triaged emergency maintenance makes it easy to assign maintenance tasks to technicians who are available and qualified so you can maximize technician wrench time (the proportion of a technician’s shift that is spent on actual maintenance tasks).
+This management provides you with a bird’s-eye-view of all ongoing maintenance activities.
 Maintenance supervisors can see how much time is spent on maintenance tasks, identify their highest-performing technicians, and determine who needs additional training.

 Establish a comprehensive maintenance history for regulatory and insurance agencies